 When towns or cities are built, a lot of roads are also built to safely allow people to travel between their homes and work places, schools, stores, and other locations.
-Usually, roads are built with materials that do not let water pass through.
+Usually, roads are built with material that does not let water pass through.
 These surfaces are usually hard and are called impermeable surfaces.
 If you are outside, you will sometimes see puddles where water has collected on roads, sidewalks, or other types of impermeable surfaces.
 If the water does not collect and form into puddles, it will start to move from high to low ground.
-Water that flows over impermeable surfaces is called runoff.
+Water that flows over hard surfaces or surfaces where water cannot pass through (impermeable surfaces) is called runoff.
 For example, the soapy water from washing your car in your driveway that goes into the street is considered runoff.
 We get a lot of runoff when it rains because of the amount of water we get in a short period of time.
 Runoff water will eventually evaporate or enter a storm drain.
 Storm drains can be found alongside sidewalks and are usually rectangular-shaped openings.
 They are sometimes large enough to also allow trash to enter.
-Storm drains are pathways to nearby water bodies, such as the river or ocean, and are installed to make sure our towns or cities do not flood.
+Storm drains are pathways to nearby water bodies, such as the ocean, and are installed to make sure our towns or cities do not flood.